 Cervical smears help prevent cancer of the neck of the womb.
 Cervical cancer is the most common cancer in women aged 25 to 35.
 A smear is the best way to protect yourself from the disease.
 Your smear test can pick up changes to your cells which, if left untreated, could turn into cancer.
 All women in Scotland aged 25 to 49 are invited for a smear test every 3 years, while women aged 50 to 64 are invited every 5 years.

-For further information see the Introduction to cervical screening from NHS Inform.
+For further information see the cervical screening from NHS Inform.

 Appointments for your child's immunisations will be sent to you direct from the Child Health Team who are based in Dundee.
 It is important that you attend for these appointments at the allocated time as these immunisations need to be given at specific times in your child's development (8, 12 and 16 weeks, 1 year and pre-school).

 If you have any queries or need to rearrange your child's immunisation appointment - please contact the immunisation team on 01382 432 111.